Differentiate Your Company From your Competitors

 Consider the Following Statements

 If you were an executive in a global financial services firm, which statement would you find compelling?

 The first statement says nothing specific about what the vendor can do for a global financial services company.
-It tries to appeal to everyone and because of that it is believable by no one.
+Because it tries to appeal to everyone, it is believable by no one.

-Meanwhile, the second statement articulates specific pain points a Global Financial Service team may deal with–such as the huge amount of transactions that must occur in any given minute, and the complexity of the transactions.
+Meanwhile, the second statement articulates specific pain points a Global Financial Service team may deal with–such as the huge amount of transactions that must occur in any given minute, as well as the complexity of those transactions.

-The intended audience of this statement will clearly know this is offer is for them.
+The intended audience of this statement will clearly know this offer is for them.